Need an Internship? Students, you can find an internship for yourself!

 2. Submit Internship Application to Individual Studies Director

 Before application deadlines, submit the Registration form to the Individual Studies Director at firstname.lastname@example.org.
 Applications can also be submitted to her mailbox in the School of Information Main Office, Harvill 409.

 Applications will be evaluated on criteria including, but not limited to, feasibility of the proposal and student's academic preparation and work experience.
 The undergraduate academic advisor handles registration and will notify the student via email when the department has processed the registration.

 New internship opportunities are posted online as they become available.
 Students are encouraged to seek their own internship opportunities.

 3. Check the D2L page for your Individual Studies course regularly.

 Once you are registered for Individual Studies credit. you will be enrolled in a D2L page for the course.
 Confirm the details of your internship or individual study course through the D2L page and understand that you are responsible for communicating with the Individual Studies Director through the D2L page and for submitting the final evaluation for a grade (see below).

 4. Final evaluation

 Make sure your site supervisor is both willing and able to submit an evaluation on your behalf.
-If the supervisor is unable or unwilling to submit a written evaluation, arrangements must be made for your site supervisor to communicate directly with the Internship Director.

 Questions may be directed via email to Dr. Diana Daly, School of Information Internship Director, email@example.com.